Indiana Rules of Civil Procedure

 - The name and address of the attorney representing the person seeking service;

-- A brief statement of the nature of the suit, which need not contain the details and perticulars of the claim.
+- A brief statement of the nature of the suit, which need not contain the details and particulars of the claim.
 A description of any property, relationship, or other res involved in the action, and a statement that the person being sued claims some interest therein;

-- A clear statement that the person being sued must respond within thirty days after the last notice of the action is published, and in case he fails to do so, judgment by default may be entered against him for the relief demaned in the complaint.
+- A clear statement that the person being sued must respond within thirty days after the last notice of the action is published, and in case he fails to do so, judgment by default may be entered against him for the relief demanded in the complaint.

 - Publication of summons.
 The summons shall be published three times by the clerk or person making it, the first publication promptly and each two succeeding publications at least seven and not more that fourteen days after the prior publication, in a newspaper authorized by law to publish notices, and published in the county where the complaint or action is filed, where the res is located, or where the defendant resides or where he was known last to reside.
 If no newspaper is published in the county, then the summons shall be published in the county in this state nearest thereto in which any such paper may be printed, or in a place specially ordered by the court.
 The person seeking the service or his attorney may designate any qualified newspaper, and if he fails to do so, the selection may be made by the clerk.